ShanLuo/ViTacWorkshops/index.md

 | **16:20-17:00** | All Speakers                                 | Panel Discussion  |
 | **17:00**      | Finish  | |

+We thank the generous support from the following IEEE RAS Technical Committees:

+- Haptics
+- Cognitive Robotics

 <!--
 {% include toc.html %}